zhangyoujia/kvm-dmesg/README.md

 ## Compilation

-To compile the tool, simply run:
+To compile the tool, you need to ensure that `libvirt-dev` are installed and then simply run:

 ```bash
 make